AdamOrmondroyd/rename/README.md

 # Rename
-Rename photos and screenshots to `YYMMDD_HHMMSS.ext` format.
+Rename photos and screenshots to `YYMMDD_HHMMSS.ext`.

 ## Usage